core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 {::boilerplate bcp14-tagged-bcp14}

-This document uses the terms "media type", "content coding", "content-type" and "content format" as defined in {{Section 2 of -senml-cf}}.
+This document uses the terms "media type", "content coding", "content-type", and "content format" as defined in {{Section 2 of -senml-cf}}.

 # Examples for Erroneous Registrations